 As you look at the huge peak looming in the distance you instantly want to conquer it.
-You think about slowly working your way to the top and seeing the surrounding land from the height of several kilometers.
+You think about slowly working your way to the top and seeing the surrounding land from a height of several kilometers.
 What you don’t think about is the altitude sickness that can stop you in your tracks.

 But any guide would tell you that as you go higher, the amount of oxygen in the air decreases, leaving your body less of this vital gas to live on.
 It is very important for a person to acclimatize on time to avoid a headache, dizziness, fatigue, loss of appetite, shortened breath, and overall inability to handle the journey.